DScope/docs/source/index.html.md

 ## Bulk Update List Elements

 This endpoint allows bulk updating of metadata list objects, with soft deletion of objects not in the incoming list.
+If an object with an existing code is provided, it will be updated.
+If a new code is used, the object will be created.

+> **Warning**: This operation will delete all existing objects for the specified metadata_type and replace them with the new objects provided.
+This endpoint is currently in an **experimental stage**.
+Changes may be made to functionality or structure as we continue testing and refining its implementation.

 ```ruby
 require 'rest-client'